-In this part you develop the skill of the person being mentored by giving the opportunity to perform a function.
+Develop the skill of the person being mentored by giving them the opportunity to perform a function.

 Part 4: Developing the Skills

-In this part you learn to develop skills in the person by guiding them in executing a correctable result on their own.
+Learn to develop skills in the person by guiding them to execute a correctable result on their own.